rust-lang/packed_simd/examples/triangle_xform/readme.md

 into a scalar representation.

 That being said, the crate's tests also come with a micro-benchmark.
+It is recommended to increase the `TRIANGLE_COUNT` constant to the point where you get accurate benchmark results.

 Run the unit tests in release mode, and with `stdout` capture disabled:

 ```sh